dzianisv/dzianisv.github.io/notes/Embedded/OpenWRT-UniElec-LTE-Router.md

 /etc/init.d/network restart
 ```

-## Conclusion
+# Wrapping Up

-For anyone else stuck with slow ADSL or cable internet, I highly recommend looking into this router and modem combination.
-It delivers fiber-like speeds at a fraction of the cost.
-Feel free to reach out if you have any questions!
-I'm happy to help others get better connected.
+If you're grappling with slow internet, consider this router-modem duo.
+It's a cost-effective way to enjoy fiber-like speeds.
+Got questions?
+Drop a comment, and I'll be happy to assist!